“The Blackcap Wasn’t Killed”

 The blackcap wasn’t killed

-so far as I know.
+by a hunter, so far as I know.

 Perhaps she died mid-morning.
 And I never